-Coppin State University respectfully requests administrative approval to add an Early Childhood Education (ECED) Concentration to the existing Master of Arts in Teaching (MAT) program, effective Spring 2026.
+Coppin State University respectfully requests administrative approval to add a Special Education (SPED) Concentration to the existing Master of Arts in Teaching (MAT) program, effective Spring 2026.

-Given the critical shortage of teachers in Maryland and across the nation, this addition aims to expand the MAT initial licensure program by offering an Early Childhood Education Concentration.
+Given the critical shortage of teachers in Maryland and across the nation, this addition aims to expand the MAT initial licensure program by offering a Special Education Concentration.
 Creating additional pathways to teacher certification will help grow a more diverse pool of educators and enhance support for a broader range of PK-12 students.